SpikeHD/Dorion/README.md

 # Known Issues

-* Large images in themes will not load
+* (Windows) Large images in themes will not load
 * Fonts/font-faces from sources other than Google will not load
 * (MacOS) Injection JS does not reinject after reloading the page
+* (Linux) Uses a wackload of memory for some reason

 # Troubleshooting